-Olympic Holidays has been serving UK holidaymakers for over 45 years and is fully ATOL protected and is a member of ABTA so anyone booking with us is fully protected.
+Olympic Holidays has been serving UK holidaymakers for over 50 years and is fully ATOL protected and is a member of ABTA so anyone booking with us is fully protected.
 ATOL protects you from losing money or being stranded abroad if the tour operator goes out of business.
 If a company with an ATOL goes out of business, the CAA will refund the people who have not traveled and arrange for people on holiday to fly home.
-We've created this factsheet to help you get a better understanding of ATOL protection together with the benefits of booking with an ATOL holding travel company such as Olympic Holidays.
+We've created this factsheet to help you get a better understanding of ATOL protection together with the benefits of booking with an ATOL holding and ABTA member travel company such as Olympic Holidays.

 Are Olympic Holidays ATOL holders?